AzBuilder/terrakube-helm-chart/README.md

   - Mysql
 - Create a YAML file with all the require parameters.

+> If you don't have an Azure Active Directory tenatn you can get a free one joining [Microsoft 365 Developer Program]zhttps://developer.microsoft.com/en-us/microsoft-365/dev-program)

 ## Instalation

 ### 1. Azure Active Directory Registration